Last updated on January 22nd, 2026 at 01:40 am

 What Is Your Competition Like?

-Working at BCG taught me several things.
+Working at Boston Consulting, Oracle Cloud and Google taught me several things.
 One was, always to know your competition.
 From a resume perspective, you can see your potential competition here.
-Be sure to check it out and self-analyze where you would stand if you were the hiring manager.
+Check it out and self-analyze where you would stand if you were the recruiter or hiring manager.

 Resume Resources For TPMs